-Table 8-6 LNG Export Volumes and Capacity (Bcfd)
+Table 8-5 Net LNG Export Volumes as per AEO 2023 (Bcfd)

 Pipeline Exports to Mexico

 Mexico's demand for natural gas will continue to increase between 2020 and 2030 due to Mexico's expansion of its domestic pipeline infrastructure, increased power generation gas demand, and lower domestic production.
 Since 2015, Mexico's imports of U.S. gas have undergone a 124% increase, reaching 6.4 Bcfd in 2022.
 ICF projects that exports will reach 8.2 Bcfd by 2030.
 ICF assumes the first phase of the Costa Azul LNG export facility will be built in Mexico, further increasing pipeline exports to Mexico from the United States.